Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 This tour will take you on a fishing boat all around the island with 3 snorkeling stops, spectacular views of the coast and local flora and fauna, accompanied by a knowledgeable nature guide.

-You can check out the video I made here below.
+You can check out the video I made below.

 Day 7 – Departure flight from San Cristobal

-IMPORTANT NOTE – To follow this itinerary, you will need to make sure to book all the tours in advance; otherwise, you will run the risk of not finding a place or that maybe that specific tour doesn’t run on the day you want.
+IMPORTANT NOTE – To follow this itinerary, you will need to make sure to book all the tours in advance; otherwise, you will run the risk of not finding a place or that specific tour may not run on the day you want.
 In this way, you are prepared, and you can shift things around.

 OTHER USEFUL POSTS ABOUT THE GALAPAGOS ISLANDS